hoffnung8493/event-driven-modular-monolith/README.md

 ### Development Mode

+The backend is a simple blog service.
+Lets create a user and with this user create a blog post and also a comment to the same blog with the same user.
+Both blog and comment documents nest user's name.(check the blog and comment model).
+Now when we update the user's name, it will generate an `user-nameUpdated` event.
+Both blog and comment module are subscribed to this event, where each module updates the nested names accordingly.

 1. Configure the environment variables
    1. Create `env_development.env`) file, next to the `package.json` file.
    2. Add your environment variables, where you have to replace the square brackets: